chipmk/tcpip.js/README.md

 For more info, see [`TcpListener`](#tcplistener).

+The above example connects a single VM to the `NetworkStack`.
+If you wish to connect multiple VMs together on a shared LAN (ie. a virtual switch), you can create a [`BridgeInterface`](#bridge-interface) to join multiple tap interfaces together.

 ## Network interfaces

-3 types of interfaces are available:
+4 types of interfaces are available:

 - [Loopback](#loopback-interface): Loop packets back onto itself (ie. `localhost`)
 - [Tun](#tun-interface): Hook into IP packets (L3)
 - [Tap](#tap-interface): Hook into ethernet frames (L2)
+- [Bridge](#bridge-interface): Bridge multiple tap interfaces together to create a virtual switch

-These interfaces are designed to resemble their counterparts in a traditional host network stack.
+These interfaces are designed to resemble their counterparts in a real network stack.

 ### Loopback interface

 A loopback interface simply forwards packets back on to itself.
-It's akin to 127.0.0.1 (`localhost`) on a traditional network stack.
+It's akin to 127.0.0.1 (`localhost`) on a typical network stack.

 ```ts
 const loopbackInterface = await stack.createLoopbackInterface({